ntnhut/LeetSolve/docs/source/Priority_Queue/703_Kth_Largest_Element_in_a_Stream_int.md

 This approach optimizes the `add` operation by leveraging the sorted nature of the data structure, resulting in efficient retrieval of the `k`-th largest element.

 ### Complexity
-The time complexity of adding an element in this implementation is `O(N)`, where `N` is the number of elements in the vector.
-However, finding the `k`-th largest element (after adding) is an `O(1)` operation, as you are directly accessing the `k`-th largest element from the sorted vector.

 * Runtime: for the constructor `O(N*logN)`, where `N = nums.length`.
 For the `add` method, `O(N)`.
 * Extra space: `O(1)`.